circuitdao/docs/docs/technical-manual/governance.md

 ### Implement

-Once the Implementation Deplay has passed, the proposed bill can be implemented, i.e. the corresponding Statute updated in the Statutes singleton as specified by the bill.
+Once the Implementation Delay has passed, the proposed bill can be implemented, i.e. the corresponding Statute updated in the Statutes singleton as specified by the bill.

 ![Governance enact coin spends diagram](./../../static/img/Governance_enact_coin_spends_diagram.png)